Physium/wjloh/_posts/2018-12-16-VCF-Deployment.md

 Its been awhile since I last posted.
 After much procrastination, I decided to set aside some time during this short December break of mine to write about this topic.

 Recently, I was given an opportunity to help up with the set up of VCF (VMware Cloud Foundation).
 There has been much talks about how VCF becomes the foundation of SDDC and how it to work across the different cloud offerings creating a seamless hybrid approach.
 This sits in well with the recent collaboration announcements of VMware and AWS where VCF will be used as the foundation for public cloud offerings in particular [VMware on AWS](https://cloud.vmware.com/vmc-aws) and [AWS outpost](https://aws.amazon.com/outposts/).
-I was truly excited as I could never try it on my homelab due to hardware and resources constraints.
+I was truly excited as I could never try it on my homelab due to hardware and resource constraints.

 ## What is VCF?